Cyber-Chic/themoorearchive/README.md

 ---

 ### [ 📁 THE FIELD BRIEFING ]
-**The Moore Archive is a living experiment designed to bridge the gap between digital patterns and the physical earth.**
+**The Moore Archive TMA is a living experiment designed to bridge the gap between digital patterns and the physical earth.**

 As of **March 9, 2026**, the formal tracking study for #TMA-001 is concluded.
 Artifacts found hereafter are **Legacy Dispatches**—hand-signed poetry books and art gifted to the community to maintain the **Cycle of Honor**.